Become an Apprentice

 The Laborers’ Apprenticeship Program for Northern Nevada provides high quality education and work experience that allows you to gain the skills and knowledge you need to have a long and prosperous career as a Construction Craft Laborer.
 We help members find work opportunities, and fight for better wages, working conditions and benefits for them and their families for years to come.

 The Laborers’ Apprenticeship Program of Northern Nevada is a two-year program and allows apprentices to earn good wages while learning the Laborers’ trade.
 Apprentices work for a signatory contractor for 4000 hours (about two years) and take 300 hours of related training (classroom and hands-on) at our training center.
 Apprentice wages are on a progressive scale and are based on journeyman wages.
-The starting wage for an apprentice is currently $15.27 per hour (60% of journeyman wages).
-For every 1000 hours of OJT and 75 hours of related training that an apprentice completes, wages increase to 70% of the journey scale, 80%, 90% and 100%.
+The starting wage for an apprentice is 60% of journeyman wages.
+For every 1,000 hours of OJT and 75 hours of related training that an apprentice completes, wages increase to 70% of the journeyman’s wage, 80%, 90% and 100%.